Nikon D5100 vs Canon G1 X

-The Nikon D5100 and the Canon PowerShot G1 X are two digital cameras that were announced, respectively, in April 2011 and January 2012.
+The Nikon D5100 and the Canon PowerShot G1 X are two digital cameras that were officially introduced, respectively, in April 2011 and January 2012.
 The D5200 is a DSLR, while the G1X is a fixed lens compact.
 The cameras are based on an APS-C (D5200) and an 1.5-inch (G1X) sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Canon provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 16.1 megapixels, whereas the Canon provides 14.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5100 vs Canon G1 X

 An illustration of the physical size and weight of the Nikon D5100 and the Canon G1 X is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5200 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably smaller (24 percent) than the Nikon D5100.
 In this context, it is worth noting that neither the D5200 nor the G1X are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens build in, whereas the D5200 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens built in, whereas the D5200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the D5200 and their specifications in the Nikon Lens Catalog.
+You can compare the optics available for the D5200 and their specifications in the Nikon Lens Catalog.

 Sensor comparison: Nikon D5100 vs Canon G1 X